 Manager, Online and Digital Initiatives

-Lori Thompson manages the technical aspects of Healthy City's community research, mapping, and outreach projects.
-She has extensive experience managing complex, multi-dimensional GIS mapping projects for a range of clients including Community-Based Organizations, Governmental Entities, and Philanthropic Institutions.
-Lori’s first exposure to GIS Mapping was at Tufts University where she received her bachelor's degree with double major in Environmental Studies and Japanese.
+As Manager of Online & Digital Initiatives at Advancement Project, Lori manages website design and development, training, and communications efforts for the Healthy City Program.
+Lori has extensive experience managing complex, multi-dimensional GIS mapping projects and online campaigns with a range of partners including Community-Based Organizations, Governmental Entities, and Philanthropic Institutions.
+Through these projects, she looks to increase the accessibility of data and information.
+Her graduate studies in Nonprofit Management focused on Shared Leadership and Organizational Development.
+Her first exposure to GIS Mapping was at Tufts University where she received her bachelor's degree with a double major in Environmental Studies and Japanese.
 Upon graduation, Lori worked in Kobe, Japan for two and a half years as a project manager at an English Conversation Academy.
-Before joining the Advancement Project, she worked at ERDT/Share!, a global non-profit educational foundation.
+Lori joined the Advancement Project in 2006, after working at ERDT/Share!, a global non-profit educational foundation.